ron-rs/ron/docs/extensions.md

 # implicit_some

-You can add this extension by adding the following tag at the top of your RON document:
+You can add this extension by adding the following attribute at the top of your RON document:

 `#![enable(implicit_some)]`